pyeventsourcing/eventsourcing/docs/topics/minimal.rst

 into a particular database management system.
 The record manager uses an record class to manipulate records in a particular database table.

-Hence you can use a different database table by substituting an alternative active record class.
+Hence you can use a different database table by substituting an alternative record class.
 You can use a different database management system by substituting an alternative record manager.